-This being said, there is no downplaying of the business pressures stemming from the Lebanese crisis, the pandemic crisis, the restrictive and unfavourable international regulatory environment and the global digitalised competitive environment.
+However, there is no downplaying of the business pressures stemming from the crisis in Lebanon, the pandemic, the restrictive international regulatory framework and the global digitalised competition.

-However the alternative to the forward-looking strategy, consisting of attempts to use past blueprints of asset management with the aim of wealth preservation, disconnected from the social and environmental prosperity, may render the role of Lebanese asset managers ineffective in the recovery of the economy and moreover draw their businesses in turn into the economy's downward spiral.
+However, the alternative to the forward-looking strategy, consisting of attempts to use past blueprints of asset management with the aim of wealth preservation, disconnected from the social well-being and environmental sustainability, may render the role of Lebanese asset managers ineffective in the recovery of the economy and, moreover, draw their businesses in turn into the latter's downward spiral.

 1 Rita Papadopoulou is a partner at Abou Jaoude & Associates Law Firm.